-The key people in monitoring and evaluation of Special Educational needs include: Heads of Achievement, Pastoral Leads, Welfare and Attendance Manager, Parents, Senior Curriculum leaders and the Learning Support Manager.
+The key people in monitoring and evaluation of Special Educational needs include: Heads of Achievement, Pastoral Leads, Welfare and Attendance Manager, Parents, Senior Curriculum Leaders and the Learning Support Manager.

 The Learning Support Manager will use the above information of the students need to coordinate appropriate strategies to develop a student into an independent and resilient learner.
-These strategies will be monitored and evaluated through the use of online teaching and learning notes which will be created using evidence from the classroom.
+These strategies will be monitored and evaluated using online teaching and learning notes which will be created using evidence from the classroom.
 These will provide information on strategies and methods that support a student's learning.